Consortium: Consortium for installment-based purchases

 Commonly known in the United States as a rotating savings and credit association (ROSCA) and also called Savings Clubs, Christmas clubs, sousou or even money circles, they are typically informal associations of people saving money together with a commonly shared goal: buying something with the same value.
 In this association its members contribute by paying equal amount installments (usually monthly or weekly) towards a common fund.
 On every installment the common fund reaches the goal value and someone is awarded this sum and from this point forward this person own the association the remaining amount, just as in a loan.
 This process repeats until every member is awarded the entire sum.

 These informal associations are specially popular among immigrants since they are a cheaper alternative to traditional financing and usually require no formal papers, credit history or even a bank account.

-Outside the United States these savings clubs can be formal and have a proper legislation.
-In some countries like Brazil, the consórcios are an integral part of the traditional banking system, where there are clubs for purchasing real estate, cars, and even for plastic surgery costs.
-Over 7 million people have engaged in these formal savings associations over the past years, adding to over U$10 billions in credit.
-Since these clubs have up to thousands of members, the awarding process is made by lottery and bidding and the common fund administrators charge a fixed fee in order to take responsibility and guarantee the integrity of the entire process.
-The only similar organization that offers a FDIC approved service in the US is savings.club.
+Outside the United States, these savings clubs can be formal and have proper legislation.
+In some countries, like Brazil, consórcios are an integral part of the traditional banking system, where there are clubs for purchasing real estate and cars, and even for plastic surgery costs.
+Over seven million people have engaged in these formal savings associations over the past years, adding to over U$10 billion in credit.
+Since these clubs have up to thousands of members, products purchased are awarded through lottery and bidding processes and the common fund administrators charge a fixed fee in order to take responsibility and guarantee the integrity of the process.